FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

 ### JSON Files

-Once this Json file was created, we set up a JSON Validator which allows us to check that the JSON is correct and that it contains all the necessary information for the import.
+Once this Json file was created, I set up a **JSON Validator** which allows me to check that the JSON is correct and that it contains all the necessary information for the import.
 It could then be integrated directly into the generation of data to verify during the generation of the scene is correct.

 ```json
     "objects": {